huangli712/ACFlow/docs/src/man/param.md

 *Comment:*

 > This parameter is mandatory.
+It must be compatible with the `grid` parameter.

 ### [mtype](@id mtype)